-In addition to being the Straus Professor at the Harvard Business School, Max is formally affiliated with the Kennedy School of Government, the Psychology Department, and the Program on Negotiation.
+In addition to being the Straus Professor at the Harvard Business School, Max is formally affiliated with the Kennedy School of Government (co-director of the Center for Public Leadership), the Psychology Department, and the Program on Negotiation.

 Max's research focuses on decision making, negotiation, and ethics.
 He is the author, co-author, or co-editor of nineteen books (including Blind Spots [with Ann Tenbrunsel], Princeton University Press, 2011) and over 200 research articles and chapters.
 He is a member of the editorial boards of the American Behavioral Scientist, Journal of Management and Governance, Mind and Society, Negotiations and Conflict Management Research, Psychological and Personality Science, and The Journal of Behavioral Finance.
 Also, he is a member of the international advisory board of the Negotiation Journal.